chef/chef-oss-practices/community-membership.md

   - Addresses bugs or issues discovered after code is accepted
 - Members can do `/lgtm` on open PRs.
 - They can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.
-- Tests can be run against their PRs automatically.
+- Tests can be run against their PRs automatically (In projects leveraging Chef's internal CI system).
 No `/ok-to-test` needed.
 - Members can do `/ok-to-test` for PRs that have a `T-needs-ok-to-test` label, and use commands like `/close` to close PRs as well.
 - Invite to the yearly Community Summit
 - Members Only Swag pack

 **Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.

 ## Reviewer

 Reviewers are able to review code for quality and correctness on some part of a subproject.
 They are knowledgeable about both the codebase and software engineering principles.

 **Defined by:** *reviewers* entry in an CODEOWNERS file in a repo owned by the specific Chef Software Inc. Project.